Information access representations and social capital in networks: Experiments Part I: Social Capital

-The first network we examine is a co-authorship network derived from the \textit{DBLP computer science bibliography} \citep{dblp}.
-In this network, the nodes are scholars who have papers recorded in \textit{DBLP}.
-Nodes are connected by an edge if the scholars have co-authored a paper.
-Specifically, this network contains only scholars who: received their PhD from a university on the Computer Research Association's authoritative Forsythe List of Ph.D.-granting departments in computing-related disciplines in the United States and Canada; had their first assistant professorship at one of these universities; worked at one of these universities in the 2011-2012 academic year; and was hired between 1970 and 2011.
+\paragraph{DBLP co-authorship} In the DBLP network, nodes are scholars from \url{https://dblp.uni-trier.de/} and are connected by an edge if the scholars have co-authored a paper.
+This network contains only scholars who: received their PhD from a university on the Computer Research Association's authoritative Forsythe List of Ph.D.-granting departments in computing-related disciplines in the United States and Canada; had their first assistant professorship at one of these universities; worked at one of these universities in the 2011-2012 academic year; and were hired between 1970 and 2011.
 This list of scholars, along with metadata about each of them, was compiled by \cite{way:etal:2016}.
-Co-authors of these scholars were scraped from \textit{DBLP} in October 2020.
-Co-authorship edges between scholars in the original list from \cite{way:etal:2016} were thus added to the network.
+Co-authors of these scholars were scraped from DBLP in October 2020.
 A small number of scholars were excluded either because their hire date was not known or because their DBLP id was inconsistent with the one recorded by \cite{way:etal:2016}.
-The resulting network contains 2,356 nodes and 7,145 edges, with 2,123 nodes and 7,133 edges in the largest connected component, which we will use to run our experiments.
+The resulting network contains 2,356 nodes and 7,145 edges, with 2,123 nodes and 7,133 edges in the largest connected component.

-The external information access measures used for this DBLP network are the number of total citations summed over all papers recorded by Google Scholar for a scholar (node) in the network and the ranks of the Ph.D. and first job institutions of the scholars (as recorded by \cite{way:etal:2016}).
-Gender information, gathered by \cite{way:etal:2016} by considering perceived binary gender on faculty websites, is also used to consider cluster composition.
-Ph.D. and job ranks are ordered so that $1$ is the top rank.
-Citation counts were scraped from Google Scholar \citep{googleScholar} in Spring 2020.
+The external information access measures used for this DBLP network are the number of total citations summed over all papers recorded by Google Scholar for a scholar (node) in the network\footnote{Citation counts were scraped from Google Scholar in Spring 2020.} and the ranks of the Ph.D. and first job institutions of the scholars (as recorded by \cite{way:etal:2016}, ordered so that $1$ is the top rank).

 \paragraph{Twitch} The Twitch dataset is a social network from Twitch, a video live streaming platform for gamers, where the $7,126$ nodes represent Twitch users who stream in English and $35,324$ undirected edges are mutual friendships between them.
 The dataset was collected by \cite{rozemberczki2019multiscale} in May of 2018.
 Each node in the network is either a ``partner'' or not: a Twitch user becomes qualified to be a ``partner'' by accumulating streaming hours and maintaining more than 75 concurrent viewers on Twitch or having a sizeable audience on other platforms such as YouTube or Twitter.
 Thus, the external information access measures we use are the number of views for each user and their ``partner'' status.